 A dinghy was already prepared when the respondent and his group arrived.
 It was a white inflatable boat, a maximum of 3m long and with paddles, no engine.

 The 80 people were divided into smaller groups and ordered to embark on the boat.
-The respondent was among the first group.
-Eight people plus two “officers”, both wearing black uniforms and speaking in Syrian Arabic, one also wearing a balaclava, were on that boat.
+The respondent was among the first group with eight people plus two “officers”, both wearing black uniforms and speaking in Syrian Arabic, one also wearing a balaclava, were on that boat.

-The respondent observed how later also women and children were ordered to jump into the river.
+The respondent reported that later also women and children were ordered to jump into the river.

 On the other side, around 10 Turkish soldiers in camouflage uniforms apprehended the group.
 They handed water bottles to the group and told them which direction to walk to the next village.

 After walking around 6km, they reached Meric city.